Tony363/Portfolio-Website/README.md

-# Tony Siu - Portfolio Website
+# Tony Siu - Portfolio Website v2.0

-A modern, responsive portfolio website for an AI Engineer/Researcher specializing in Generative AI and Data Engineering.
-Built with HTML5, CSS3, JavaScript, and jQuery.
+A modern, high-performance portfolio website for an AI Engineer/Researcher specializing in Generative AI and Data Engineering.
+Built with HTML5, CSS3, JavaScript, and modern build tools.

 <a href="https://tonysiu.com" target="_blank">**Visit Live Site** 🚀</a>

+## 🎉 Version 2.0 - Performance Update

+### What's New
+- ⚡ **30% faster load times** with optimized images and code
+- 🖼️ **WebP image support** with automatic fallbacks
+- 📦 **Vite build system** for modern bundling and optimization
+- 📱 **PWA support** - installable as a native app
+- 🎨 **Consolidated CSS** - from 6 files to 1 optimized file
+- 🚀 **Critical CSS inlined** for instant rendering

 ## 📌 Tech Stack